-I think it is important that the mining sector is seen as an interesting career option for women and I would like to share some insights into the \$10B Roy Hill project.
+I think it is important that the mining sector is seen as an interesting career option for women, and I would like to share some insights into the \$10-billion Roy Hill project.
 What an exciting time it is for all those who have worked so hard over many years to develop and be part of Australia's mega project, Roy Hill.

-To date approximately 50, 000 people have been involved in making this project possible.
+To date, approximately 50,000 people have been involved in making this project possible.
 We currently remain within budget - somewhat of a rarity for a major project in West Australia.

-We have certainly achieved exciting milestones including recently;
+We have certainly achieved exciting milestones, including recently:

-First Shipment leaves Port Hedland
+First shipment leaves Port Hedland

-On 10 December I was on board the Anangel Explorer, with my daughter Ginia and fellow execs, for our projects' first shipment, a unique treat for a project owner, as she sailed out of Port Hedland harbor.
-An incredible journey, from when professionals advised back in 1992 not to proceed with applying for Roy Hill, it was of no value, to our company HPPL's, successful exploration, which now forms the basis for what will soon be Australia's largest single iron ore mine, when it reaches 55 mtpa next year.
+On 10 December, I was aboard the Anangel Explorer with my daughter Ginia and fellow executives for our project's first shipment - a unique treat for a project owner - as she sailed out of Port Hedland harbour.
+It has been an incredible journey from when professionals advised back in 1992 not to proceed with applying for Roy Hill, saying it was of no value, to our company HPPL's successful exploration, which now forms the basis for what will soon be Australia's largest single iron ore mine when it reaches 55 million tonnes per annum next year.

-First Shipment arrives in South Korea
+First shipment arrives in South Korea

 The Anangel Explorer arrived at the Gwangyang harbour, South Korea, on 28 December.
 First steel was produced at POSCO's steelworks in January from this Roy Hill ore.
 POSCO kindly presented me with a commemorative sample of the first steel produced.
 Here it is!

-With the help of 50, 000 people who worked on Roy Hill over the years!
+With the help of 50,000 people who worked on Roy Hill over the years!